Eric Volz

-Upon his return to the United States, Eric wrote a memoir about his experience, Gringo Nightmare: A Young American Framed for Murder in Nicaragua.
+Upon his return to the United States, Volz wrote a memoir about his experience, Gringo Nightmare: A Young American Framed for Murder in Nicaragua.
 The book was published by St. Martin's Press.

 Early life

 Volz was born in Northern California and is a former resident of Nashville, Tennessee.
 He is of Mexican descent and is fluent in Spanish.
 He received a degree in Latin American Studies from University of California, San Diego.
 Volz later moved to Managua, Nicaragua, where he launched El Puente ("The Bridge") magazine, advocating for smart growth and ecotourism.

 Career

 Volz’s international business career started in 2004 when he launched and published a bilingual conscious living and smart tourism magazine called El Puente (EP) in Nicaragua.
 He went on to establish an investment consulting practice and co-own a Century 21 franchise.
 After his experience of being wrongfully imprisoned in a foreign country, he authored his memoir Gringo Nightmare: A Young American Framed for Murder in Nicaragua, and became an established professional speaker.

 After his conviction was overturned, Volz began to be approached by families of other wrongfully imprisoned individuals seeking guidance on how to navigate similar situations.
 After several years, what began as pro-bono advice evolved into a private consultancy in 2009.
 Due to a high volume of cases, Volz founded the David House Agency in 2011.

-Referred to as its biggest victory so far, the David House Agency (along with the California Innocence Project) worked on behalf of Matthew and Grace Huang, an American couple of Asian descent from Los Angeles living in Qatar— accused of fatally abusing their adopted daughter who suffered from an eating disorder and other health issues from her deprived upbringing in Ghana.
+Referred to as its biggest victory so far, the David House Agency (along with the California Innocence Project) worked on behalf of Matthew and Grace Huang, an American couple of Asian descent from Los Angeles living in Qatar, accused of fatally abusing their adopted daughter who suffered from an eating disorder and other health issues from her deprived upbringing in Ghana.

 Volz assembled a defense that included evidence that the prosecution had faked a pathology report on the cause of the girl’s death.
 Volz's fight for the Huangs included repeated travels to the Middle East and Europe, where he engaged with Qatari government officials.
 He also pressed American diplomats in Washington and Qatar for their release.
 The Huangs were declared innocent on November 30, 2014, and in December of that year they returned to the United States.